lgrosjean/drug-molecule-properties/docs/deploy.md

 Docker is an interesing tools, but a bit complex to explain in a few words.
 If you follow the following steps, everything will be ready.

 You will also need your two models trained.
 If you havent trained them already, you can dowload the pre-trained model directly and unzip them in the `model` folder.
+The zip file can be downloaded from the GitHub release page: https://github.com/lgrosjean/drug-molecule-properties/releases/tag/v0.0.2 (or directly from [this link](https://github.com/lgrosjean/drug-molecule-properties/files/5945779/models.zip "Models")).

 You can also train them directly through command-line with the `smiley` package previously installed.

 ## Prepare the image